docketanalyzer/ocr/README.md

 The CI workflow runs on every push to main/master branches and on pull requests.

-You can view the workflow configurations in the `.github/workflows` directory.
+You can view the workflow configuration in the `.github/workflows/ci.yml` file.